YoshiRi/ImRegPOC/README.md

 Translation, Rotation and Scaling between two images.

-Output form is supported: Affine Matrix, each parameter If you used this programs, please cite our paper below:
+Output form is supported: Affine Matrix, each parameter If you used this programs, please cite our paper below ``( Now Under Construction Please Wait for a While )``:

 >  Y. Ri, H. Hiroshi Fujimoto. : \`\`Practical Phase-Only Correlation Algorithm for Robust and Accurate Image Sencing'', <i> Now Under Review </i> Vol. X, pp.XX.
 (20XX)